1.2. Physical Structure of Database Cluster

 The maximum file size of tables and indexes can be changed using the configuration, option “–with-segsize” when building PostgreSQL.

-If you Look carefully at the database subdirectories, you will find that each table has two associated files, suffixed with ‘_fsm’ and ‘_vm’.
-Those are called the free space map and visibility map, respectively.
+By examining the database subdirectories, it becomes apparent that each table has two associated files, suffixed with ‘_fsm’ and ‘_vm’.
+These are referred to as the free space map and visibility map, respectively.

 The free space map stores information about the free space capacity on each page within the table file, and the visibility map stores information about the visibility of each page within the table file.
 (More details can be found in Sections 5.3.4 and 6.2.)